viennalau/HealthcareForAll/README.md

 # HealthcareForAll
-A project worked on during + after the STEM Pathways x TISP Biology and Machine Learning hackathon.
+A project worked on during/after the STEM Pathways x TISP Biology and Machine Learning hackathon.